-In Iceland, last weekend of July or on the first weekend of August, Icelanders have their annual shopkeeper’s holiday, named Verslunarmannahelgi.
+In Iceland, on the last weekend of July or the first weekend of August, Icelanders have their annual shopkeeper’s holiday, Verslunarmannahelgi.
 All over the country they celebrate in their own tremendous way by numerous parties and festivals.
 The most known as well as the biggest one is Þjóðhátíð, located in Westman Islands, an island outside the mainland with the capacity of around 4200 people.

 Even though Þjóhátíð officially starts on a Friday and lasts until Monday morning, many of the festival guests try to get there a bit earlier to extend their dwelling on this magnificent island, which is considered one of the most beautiful places in Iceland.